momostarsky/imebra_git/docs/quick_tour.rst

     com.imebra.DataSet loadedDataSet = com.imebra.CodecFactory.load("DicomFile.dcm");

-The previous line loads the file DicomFile.dcm.
+The previous code loads the file DicomFile.dcm.

-Imebra allows to perform a "lazy loading", which leaves the data on the input stream and loads it into memory only when necessary; large tags that are not needed are loaded only when necessary and then discarded from memory until they are needed once again.
+Imebra can perform a "lazy loading", which leaves the data on the input stream and loads it into memory only when necessary; large tags that are not needed are loaded only when necessary and then discarded from memory until they are needed once again.